brain-bican/taxonomy-development-tools/docs/index.md

 This guide is designed for the maintainers and editors responsible for managing BICAN Taxonomies.

-Initially, the guide provides instructions on preparing your system and initiating a new taxonomy project, which involves several technical procedures.
-Subsequently, it delves into the process of curating BICAN taxonomies, offering detailed guidance on the necessary steps and considerations.

 - [Quick Start TDT](QuickStart.md) - How to install and launch TDT for existing taxonomies.
-- [Intro to TDT](Intro_to_TDT.md) - A general introduction to the Taxonomy Development.
-What are taxonomies, why are they needed, how Taxonomy Development Tools can help you collaboratively develop and publish them.
+- [Intro to TDT](Intro_to_TDT.md) - A general introduction to  Taxonomy Development: What are taxonomies?
+Why are they needed?
+How Taxonomy Development Tools can help you collaboratively develop and publish them?
 - [Get Your System Ready](Build.md) - A more detailed guide to setup.
 - Create a taxonomy
   - [How to create a a repo for your new taxonomy](NewRepo.md)